 The temporary care can last until the underlying cause exists, but can last up to 12 months, and may be extended once for 6 months.
 (The district child welfare services can give more information about the temporary care opportunities.)

-The foster parents provide the care and education for children in temporary care in their own households.
+Foster parents provide full care, temporary or permanent, to children and young adults in their own home.
 In foster parent families a maximum of four children can be raised - including the foster parent's own child(ren).
 The foster parents are entitled to special allowances and an educational fee for looking after the child.
 The foster parent network is run by the child welfare services or NGOs.

 Temporary Home for Children